PoisotLab/ms_network_prediction/manuscript.md

 their functional traits are themselves are conserved [@Gomez2010EcoInt].
-On evolutionary scales where the niche is conserved, we can think of the probability that one species will interact with another as the distance between them in niche-space [@Desjardins-Proulx2017EcoInt].
+On evolutionary scales where the niche is conserved, we can think of the probability that one species will interact with another as the distance between them in niche-space [@Desjardins-Proulx2017EcoInt], and this can be modeled using by simulating neutral expectations of trait variation on phylogenies [@Davies2021EcoRed].
 At the smallest scales, we may be interested in predicting behavioral traits like foraging behavior [@Bartomeus2016ComFra].
 At this point, the spatial resolution in this case should is fine enough that a model may be precise in a given